mschmidty/bio_notes/web_dev_notes/_posts/2018-10-08-d3js_svg_charts.md

     //Much more below
   })
 ```
 So there is a lot going on here.
-First we laod the data.
-The we apply two functions, `type` and then write our own function.
+First we load the data.
+Then we apply two functions, `type` and then write our own function.
 I had no idea what was going on with `type` attribute.
 Then I remembered there was a `function type(d)` at the bottom.
 The type function forces the values in the data.tsv file to be numbers.
-If you don't do this, you then get characters by default (I believe).
+If you don't do this, the data will be returned as characters by default (I believe).
 Next we continue setting our scale which as previously been assigned to `x`.
 This gets a bit complex because we use another d3 function: `d3.max`. `d3.max` basically returns the max d.value, which in our case is 42.
 So we have loaded the data, coerced our numeric values to numbers, and set the `x.domain` to go from 0 to 42.
+Got all that?

 **Set the Height** <br>
-We apply a `.attr` to the `chart` object.
+We apply a `.attr` to the `chart` object that sets the height.
+This is done by multiplying the `barHeight` by the length of the `data` array.
 ```js
 chart.attr("height", barHeight * data.length);
 ```